-Seller: Lucaya Asset Management, LLC By:
+Seller: Lucaya Asset Management, LLC

+By:

-Name: Stanley L Zepelak Title: Manager
+Name.
+Stanley L Zepelak

+Title: Manager

-COUNTY OF Saresala) 88.
+COUNTY OF Sarusala) ss.

 STATE OF FLORIDA)

-This instrument was acknowledged by Stanley L Zepelak, manager of Lucaya A
+This instrument was acknowledged before me on 1/10/25

+by Stanley L Zepelak, manager of Lucaya A Asset Management, LLC.

 Notary Public

-My commission expires: 1/26/27
+My commission expires: 11/24/27

+The state of the s

-MICHAEL KORMAN Notary Public - State of Florida Commission # HH 453757 My Comm.
+MICHAEL KORMAN Notary Public - State of Florida

+Commission # HH 453757 My Comm.
 Expires Nov 26, 2027